josephjunker/discrete-probabilities-ts/WISHLIST.md

 There are a large number of potentially interesting probability distributions out there, and this project only supports a couple of them.
 More distributions would open up more possible usages.

+### Utility functions

+It would be nice to have some utilities for demonstrating and viewing the output of inference.

+- Statistical functions for checking the variance of sampling, to ensure that it is converging on reliable results.

+- Some sort of histogram viewer for final probabilities.
+I'd prefer to not add additional dependencies for this.

 ### Tooling

 I used `tsup` for this project before I realized it was deprecated.
 I would like to switch to `esbuild`.